gosettisowmya/mechine_learning/README.md

 This project demonstrates that data preprocessing is not optional in neural networks.
 Even with the same architecture and hyperparameters, normalization alone can significantly improve performance.

-If this were a real production system, Task 1 would be unacceptable.